QAByJavedAnsari/pytestify/README.md

 ```

 ## **Contribution Guidelines**:
-    To contribute to the development of pytestify, follow these steps:
+    To contribute to the development of pytestifypro, follow these steps:
    - **Create a New Branch**:
        ```BASH
          git checkout -b feature/my-feature